 In the world of pediatric wheelchairs, manufacturers have focused on developing methods for building growth into wheelchair frames for years.
 The primary reason is to make the wheelchair last as many years as possible while continuing to properly fit the child.
 Even though a wheelchair frame may have 2 to 3 inches of growth built-in to account for potential growth, accommodating growth in the wheelchair cushion may pose a problem.

 The JAY GS® (Growth System) has been a fantastic option for solving the wheelchair cushion growth conundrum for years, and just recently the JAY GS was updated to better meet the needs of users.
 Let’s take a few moments to review the JAY GS:

-The base is created out of durable closed cell foam that is easily customizable when ordered or modified in the field.
-In addition the base comes standard with contractor cuts to protect the lower extremities.
+The base is created out of durable closed cell foam that is easily manufactured specifically for the individual user or modified in the field as the cushion is being delivered.

 The large well is designed to allow the client to sit at the front of the cushion initially.
 As the client’s lower extremities grow, shelf extensions can be added to account for the increased length of the client’s legs.

 In order to assist a client with achieving optimum seating posture, additional positioning components including lateral pelvic supports, lateral thigh supports, and medial thigh supports can be added or removed as needed.

 The JAY GS features a pressure relieving pad made of JAY Flow™ Fluid that covers the entire cushion to help with pressure management.

 Thank you for reading our blog!
 We love hearing from you, so please do not hesitate to reach out to us.
 We encourage you to leave a comment below.